dotnet/arcade/Documentation/Policy/TestingMSBuildGuidance.md

     ```xml
     <add key="general-testing" value="https://pkgs.dev.azure.com/dnceng/public/_packaging/general-testing/nuget/v3/index.json" />
     ```
-your private build of Arcade will be pushed to that feed when you publish it to the `General Testing` channel
+    Your private build of Arcade will be pushed to that feed when you publish it to the `General Testing` channel.
 4. Using darc, run `update-dependencies` ([update-dependencies documentation](../Darc.md#updating-dependencies-in-your-local-repository)) on your branch to use the build of Arcade you just created in the previous steps.
 5. Build your project and run the project's unit tests locally, and/or build your branch with your project's Azure DevOps pipeline.
 Ensure that the build pipeline excutes any tests (unit, integration, scenario, et cetera).